On hold: Tokyo Olympics postponed to 2021 - WHIZ News

 “I’m thrilled for the athletes,’ Bob Bowman, who used to coach Michael Phelps and now works with other Olympic hopefuls, told The Associated Press.
 “That’s what this is all about at the end of the day, and really the world that gets to share in their journey and be a part of it.
 Now we can have a real Olympics that is healthy and fair.”

-Wade and Yamaguchi reported from Tokyo.
-Paul Newberry and Graham Dunbar contributed to this report.
+Wade and Yamaguchi reported from Tokyo; Pells reported from Denver.
+Also contributing: Paul Newberry in Atlanta and Graham Dunbar in Geneva.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports